-The Acts that regulate the mining, minerals and energy sectors include the:
+A number of Acts regulate the mining, minerals and energy sectors.
+Key among these are:

-- Mineral and Petroleum Resources Development Act, 2002 (Act 28 of 2002), which provides the regulatory framework for equitable access to, and the sustainable development of mineral resources and related matters; - Mine Health and Safety Act, 1996 (Act 29 of 1996), which governs mine health and safety; - National Energy Act, 2008 (Act 34 of 2008), which empower the Minister of Mineral Resources and Energy to plan for, and ensure the security of supply for the energy sector; - Petroleum Products Act, 1977 (Act 120 of 1977), which regulates the petroleum industry at manufacturing, wholesale and retail levels; and - Electricity Regulation Act, 2006 (Act 4 of 2006), which establishes a national regulatory framework for the electricity supply industry, including registration and licensing.
+- the Mineral and Petroleum Resources Development Act, 2002 (Act 28 of 2002), which provides the regulatory framework for equitable access to, and the sustainable development of mineral resources and related matters; - the Mine Health and Safety Act, 1996 (Act 29 of 1996), which governs mine health and safety; - the National Energy Act, 2008 (Act 34 of 2008), which empowers the Minister of Mineral Resources and Energy to plan for, and ensure the security of supply for the energy sector; - the Petroleum Products Act, 1977 (Act 120 of 1977), which regulates the petroleum industry at manufacturing, wholesale and retail levels; and - the Electricity Regulation Act, 2006 (Act 4 of 2006), which establishes a national regulatory framework for the electricity supply industry, including registration and licensing.